jingley/FontTools-React-Redux/README.md

 # Introduction

 This component is designed with Redux and React to add font adjusting buttons to a React app.
+The component utilizes the selected css font percentage that is saved in the redux store to manipulate the font size on every page during a session.

 ## Getting Started

 ### Props
-`fontSize` this prop is passed from `mapStateToProps` in ConnectFontTools, and has the current fontSize percentage to adjust to
+`fontSize` contains the current fontSize percentage.
+This is provided by `ConnectFontTools` from the redux store.

-`fontControllingClass` this is the className of the base element you want to control the font of.
-For example: "App-Body". the component traverses every child of that element and adjusts font's of those that do not have explcitly declared fonts in CSS.
+`fontControllingClass` is the className of the base element you want to control the font of.
+This is provided as a prop by the developer where the component is declared.
+Ex. `<FontTools fontControllingClass="App-Body"/>`

 ### Styling
 Styles can be adjusted in the FontTools.css files to fit the theme of any app.

 ### Setup with Redux
-This assume you use the `fontToolsReducer` and `fontUp`/`fontDown` actions from the `./actions` and `./reducers` folders when your Redux store.
+The buttons dispatch the actions `fontUp` and `fontDown` from `'./actions'` respectively when clicked.
+In order for the actions to be handled, provide the `fontToolsReducer` from `'./reducers'` during creation of the redux store.